 We use Fortigate Network Security and Internet filtering.
 This is set to filter out the ‘dark side’ of the Internet.
 The approach, for us, is to teach students to use the Internet in a safe environment; we want to nurture solid and respectable digital citizens.
 All Internet browsing, on school machines, records the browsing history of the logged on user.

-Netsafe.org.nz, is a great resource full of information, links and conversations from New Zealand schools.
-It’s the Learn, guide, protect framework – bookmark it!
-It may help you to continue learning about the digital world that is growing around us and help you to be able to walk alongside your children as they grow and learn to become digital citizens.
+Netsafe.org.nz and Digi-Parenting are great resources full of information, links and conversations from New Zealand schools.
+Bookmark them!
+They may help you to continue to learn about the digital world that is growing around us and help you to be able to walk alongside your children as they grow and learn to become digital citizens.

 These guidelines are to provide staff, students and students’ caregivers with guidelines around how to manage students’ use of digital devices (computers, smartphones, iPods, etc) at school.
 They are to support the college’s elearning goal of allowing “students to choose how they access their learning – digitally or non-digitally”.